phalcon/documentation/docs/api/phalcon_http.md

 public function getClientCharsets(): array;
 ```

-Gets a charsets array and their quality accepted by the browser/client
+Return a charset array and their quality accepted by the browser/client
 from _SERVER["HTTP_ACCEPT_CHARSET"]

 #### `getContentType()` { #httprequestinterface-getcontenttype }